alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

             raise e
 ```

-While this method may _appear_ intimidating, don't let it scare you off!
-This is simply the core code of our companion piece, gently refactored to fit into our tool process's runtime and lifecycle.
+While this method may be intimidating, don't let it scare you!
+This is simply the core code of our companion piece, gently refactored to fit into our tool's (and the PythonSdk's) runtime and lifecycle.

 In this method we:
   * load our dataset `tf.data.Dataset.save` 's sibling
   * create and adapt our `vectorize_layer: tensorflow.keras.layers.TextVectorization` as recommended by tensorflow